 Perhaps unsurprisingly, therefore, they therefore announced that only the Early Years section (KG2 and Grade 3) would open in September 2020 with further grades opening in the next academic year.
 To the school's developers' credit, the main sections were ready for their opening on time.

-The Khalifa City Campus will be expanding to welcome up to Grade 8 in September 2021 with remaining grades joining in subsequent years.
+The Khalifa City Campus will expanded to welcome up to Grade 8 in September 2021 with remaining grades joining in subsequent years.

 Parents interested in the school will find that all admissions (and school management) activities are centalised between the two campuses.
 This means that both will be managed as one operation.
 One important aspect of this is that applications for places will be managed across both campuses and although parents may state a preference between the two campuses, an offer at the preferred campus is not guaranteed.